Liiiinn/RISC-V_Verification/README.md

 |KXL|tb_test, tb_top, tb_env|

 Note:
-1. tb_test is named as id_test here (id testing task)
+1. tb_test of id is named as id_test here.
 2. In base_test.svh, reset occurs only once.
-Maybe several resets needed.
+Maybe more are needed.
+3. To be done in **reference model**: a) compelete rf part; b) check the logic; c) add a package about localparam in control_unit.

 id_driver task order(wb first, then read)